Classically studied coherent structures only paint a partial picture of wall-bounded turbulence: Results

 The coincidence of pairs of the various structures along the wall-normal direction is presented in Figure \ref{fig:fig_4}.
 This figure shows a roughly constant agreement between the SHAP structures and the intense Reynolds-stress structures (Qs).
-This co-occurrence represents around $60\%$ of the volume of the SHAP structures, and around $40\%$ of the volume of the intense Q events.
-This coexistence can be mainly observed in the red and yellow regions inside the black contours for the various wall-normal locations shown in Figure \ref{fig:fig_4}.
-Thus, a significant fraction of the SHAP structures coincides with Q events throughout the channel.
-However, there is a non-negligible percentage, 40\% of the SHAP structures, which is not correlated with the Reynolds stress.
+This co-occurrence represents around $60\%$ of the volume of the SHAP structures, and around $40\%$ of the volume of the intense Q events for ${\rm Re}_\tau = 125$ and around $50\%$ and $30\%$ respectively for ${\rm Re}_\tau = 550$.
+This coexistence can be mainly observed in the blue and green regions inside the black contours for the various wall-normal locations shown in Figure \ref{fig:fig_5}.
+Thus, a significant fraction of the SHAP structures coincides with Q events throughout the channel for both frictions Reynolds numbers, but specially for ${\rm Re}_\tau = 125$.
+However, there is a non-negligible percentage, 40\% and 50\% for each friction Reynolds number respectively of the SHAP structures, which is not correlated with the Reynolds stress.
 This difference is due to two main reasons: on the one hand, the Q events are strongly related to the wall-normal velocity, while the SHAP structures generally give more importance to the streamwise component (the reader is referred to the Supplementary Material for a deeper analysis).
 On the other hand, the Q events do not take into account the spanwise fluctuations.
-Regarding the comparison between SHAP and streaks, for $10\lessapprox y^+\lessapprox50$ the SHAP structures are contained inside the streaks, with almost $90\%$ agreement, as can be observed for $y^+\simeq13$, where the black contours of the SHAP structures remain inside the large green streaks.
-Finally, the agreement between SHAP and vortices is around $20\%$ close to the channel center.
-Part of this coincidence is shared with the streaks and the Q events: as indicated by the orange, purple and light-blue colors inside the black contours.
+Regarding the comparison between SHAP and streaks, for $10\lessapprox y^+\lessapprox50$ the SHAP structures are contained inside the streaks, with almost $90\%$ agreement in both cases, as can be observed for $y^+\simeq13$, where the black contours of the SHAP structures remain inside the large orange or green streaks.
+Finally, the agreement between SHAP and vortices is lower and remains below $20\%$ in both cases.
+Moreover, part of this coincidence is shared with the streaks and the Q events: as indicated by the purple, brown and gray colors inside the black contours.
 Although the regions containing only vortices are mostly outside the SHAP structures, a fraction of them are detected as highly influential for the evolution of the flow.
 This explains the agreement between the joint probability density functions of Figure \ref{fig:fig_3} for SHAP and vortices when $u \simeq 0$ close to the channel center.
 Therefore, the SHAP regions represent a small fraction of the vortices, and, although the SHAP values are associated with some high rotation areas, this relationship is not direct.